stanekondrej/stanekondrej/README.md

 ## My favourite software

-I use Emacs as my text editor.
-I've recently switched from Neovim after about two years, and I'm really starting to like it.
+All of my editing is done in Neovim.
+It's the piece of software in which I do my coding, writing, and all other kinds of editing.

 The rest is not that interesting, but I do run the [Void GNU/Linux distribution](https://voidlinux.org) on my laptop.
-It is a Wayland-only setup, which I try to keep relatively minimal (I do use Emacs, though).
+It is a Wayland-only setup, which I try to keep relatively minimal.